 How to Deal with Foggy Windows

 The reason for foggy windows has to do with temperature and the air’s moisture content.
-On a cold day, any moisture in the air inside your car — from passengers exhaling, from snow on your boots, etc. — turns to condensation when it hits air next to the windows that’s below a certain temperature, called the dew point.
+On a cold day, any moisture in the air inside your car — from passengers exhaling, snow on your boots, etc. — turns to condensation when it hits air next to the windows that’s below a certain temperature, called the dew point.
 The condensation is what makes your car’s windows appear foggy.
 On a hot, humid day, the opposite happens, when the muggy air outside your car reaches the dew point against your windshield after it’s cooled by your AC system.

-Whether the fog is on the inside or the outside of your windows, any time you can’t see clearly in all directions, it’s dangerous.
+Whether the fog is on the inside or the outside of your windows, any time you can’t see clearly in all directions, it’s potentially dangerous.
 So, it’s important to know how to make sure your windows are clear — no matter the weather.

-- For a more comfortable solution: Lifehacker advises those who want to be snug and warm while driving to turn on the defroster and blow warm air across the windshield to evaporate the accumulating moisture.
+For a more comfortable solution: Lifehacker advises those who want to be snug and warm while driving to turn on the defroster and blow warm air across the windshield to evaporate the accumulating moisture.
 If your vehicle’s ventilation system has a recirculate feature, turn it off.
-When this feature is on, your car’s heat or AC reuses the air inside the car, instead of continually pulling in air from outside.
+When this feature is on, your car’s heat or AC reuses the air inside the car instead of continually pulling in air from outside.

 When It’s Warmer Outside than In Your Car…

 When the temperature and moisture level outside are greater than inside the car, moisture will condense on the exterior of the car glass.
-In this situation, the trick is to increase the temperature on the inside of the car to accumulate less moisture on the outside.
-Keep the following tips in mind:
+Similar to the situation when it’s colder outside than the inside of your car, the goal is to change the temperature on the inside of the car to match the outside temperature.

-- Leave recirculation off: As stated above, it’s a good idea to turn off your car’s recirculation feature to battle foggy windows, so the temperature and moisture levels in your car begin to equalize with those outside.
+- Leave recirculation off: As stated above, it’s a good idea to turn off your car’s recirculation feature to battle foggy windows so the temperature and moisture levels in your car begin to equalize with those outside.